Search

 National Botanical Symposium

-22nd National Botanical Symposium to explore the future of collections-based plant science
+23rd National Botanical Symposium to explore 250 years of American Botany

-The Symposium will feature invited speakers giving afternoon presentations in Baird Auditorium of the National Museum of Natural History (NMNH) in Washington, D.C., for both in-person and virtual guests.
+The Symposium will feature invited speakers giving afternoon presentations in the Q?rius Science Education Center of the National Museum of Natural History (NMNH) in Washington, D.C., for both in-person and virtual guests.
 The talks will be followed by a poster session and evening reception for in-person guests at the Conservatory of the U.S. Botanic Garden.

-The event is free, but all attendees, both in-person and virtual, must register in advance.
+The event is free, but all attendees, both in-person and virtual, must register in advance by Friday, May 22, 2026.

-Registration and poster abstract submission will begin in February 2024.
+Registration and poster abstract submission is now open.

 Tentative schedule (all times are Eastern Daylight Time):